 On 13th June 1995, Alanis Morissette released Jagged Little Pill.
-The album went on to sell over 30 million copies world-wide and made Morissette the first female Canadian to score a U.S. #1 album.
+The album went on to sell over 30 million copies world-wide and made Morissette the first female Canadian to score a US number 1 album.

 It all happened so quickly.
 Just four years earlier, Alanis had appeared on the Canadian talent show Star Search performing a version of the Osmonds’ “One Bad Apple”.
 She lost to a singing cowboy named Chad.